-Budgeted cost: £130,000
+Budgeted cost: £125,500

-Activity Evidence that supports this approach Challenge number(s) addressed Phonics and early reading intervention support This academic year the focus will be on: Deployment of an Early Reading expert teaching assistant to deliver all KS2 reading interventions for pupils who are below the expected standard.
-This will ensure consistency and excellence within the delivery, assessment and tracking.
-Engagement in the FFT Reciprocal Reading Trail.
-Funding will be used to release two teaching assistants to attend training days and to deliver the interventions.
-Release time also allocated for English lead for training and monitoring.
-Delivery of the Bookmark 1:1 Reading programme.
-Funding will be used to purchase the programme for 20 pupils, purchase headphones and re-condition chrome books for use.
-Existing approaches will continue to be refined and embedded: In FS and KS 1 embed the system for catch up phonics and early reading intervention to ensure no child falls behind- reteach opportunities.
+Ad ctivity Evidence that supports this approach Challenge number(s) addressed Ph In FS and KS 1 embed the system for catch up phonics and early reading intervention to ensure no child falls behind- reteach opportunities.
 Continue to ensure all staff have a clear knowledge of who their PP pupils are and the Targeted Support Register precisely identifies PP with more complex needs.
 Refined use of half-termly diagnostic assessments, including close monitoring for ongoing accelerated progress.
 Introduce half-termly Phonics Progress Review meetings for F2, Y1 and Y2 teachers to ensure diagnostic assessments are used to support accelerated progress.
-Internal data and monitoring outcomes EEF Toolkit: Reading Comprehension Strategies DFE Reading Framework Document and research into validated Phonics Programmes EEF Toolkit: Oral Language Intervention and small group intervention 2 and 4 Language Acquisition and development Ensure wider access to the LEAP and VIP programme to support language development in FS 2 and Y1 through training up further members of staff.
+Establishing a Reading for Pleasure approach and an extracurricular reading club to target and inspire PP pupils.
+Internal data and monitoring outcomes EEF Toolkit: Reading Comprehension Strategies DFE Reading Framework Document and research into validated Phonics Programmes EEF Toolkit: Oral Language Intervention and small group intervention 2 and 4 - - nguage Acquisition and development Ensure wider access to the LEAP and VIP programme to support language development in FS 2 and Y1 through training up further members of staff.
 Use of Racing to English video sessions and resources to support PP pupils (particularly those identified as having low level language acquisition.
-Embed the SVO approach within the Treehouse and Early Years provision to enable interactions, provision and teaching to be more accessible for disadvantaged pupils with speech, language and communication needs.
-EEF Toolkit: Oral Language Intervention and small group intervention 2 throughout Autumn Term.
-Development of strategies to ensure if a child falls be nd tutoring support from qualified teacher for pre-teach and re-teach in core subjects hind they quickly catch up: PP pupils are EEF Toolkit: Digital Technology and Homework EEF: Extending School Time EEF: Small Group Intervention 1-4 eetings for the sessions, using Shine ap fill through these sessions, supporting t.
-EEF: Digital Technology Rapid intervention session and reinforce retrieval practice s will also provide opportunities to teach tice skills.
-Year 6 pupils: morning and after school geted way by teachers and senior leaders. - SMARTGrade -
+Introduce the SVO approach to enable interactions, provision and teaching to be more accessible for disadvantaged pupils with speech, language and communication needs.
+EEF Toolkit: Oral Language Intervention and small group intervention 2 Ot her targeted interventions: Small group one to one and tutoring support from qualified teacher throughout Autumn Term.
+Development of strategies for pre-teach and re-teach in core subjects to ensure if a child falls behind they quickly catch up: PP pupils are targeted within Data Meetings for the sessions, using Shine intervention software to gap fill through these sessions, supporting pupils to access quality first.
+Rapid intervention sessions will also provide opportunities to teach and reinforce retrieval practice skills.
+Booster interventions for Year 6 pupils: morning and after school support is provided in a targeted way by teachers and senior leaders.
+Year 6 pupils to be allocated a laptop for home for holiday learning and homework.
+EEF Toolkit: Digital Technology and Homework EEF: Extending School Time EEF: Small Group Intervention EEF: Digital Technology 1-4